 No students contracted the virus in connection to June’s return to school.

 The province has also released ethnic demographic data for the first time.

 Nearly 400,000 British Columbians filled out the province’s COVID-19 survey.

-On the question of whether a respondent had seen an increased difficulty meeting financial needs 44.9% of West Asia/Arab respondents said they had compared to 40.6 per cent of South Asian respondents, 35.5 per cent of Chinese respondents and 29 per cent of Caucasian respondents.
+On the question of whether a respondent had seen an increased difficulty meeting financial needs 44.9 per cent of West Asia/Arab respondents said they had compared to 40.6 per cent of South Asian respondents, 35.5 per cent of Chinese respondents and 29 per cent of Caucasian respondents.

-In terms of not working during the pandemic, 22.6 per cent of Latin American respondents said they were out of work compared to 21.1% of Black respondents, 16.4 per cent of Chinese respondents and 14 per cent of Caucasian respondents.
+In terms of not working during the pandemic, 22.6 per cent of Latin American respondents said they were out of work compared to 21.1 per cent of Black respondents, 16.4 per cent of Chinese respondents and 14 per cent of Caucasian respondents.